professorkalim/stats22-23/Intro_to_R.md

 **Question 1: How are /, %/% and %% different from each other?
 Try some computations to find out!**

-# Vectors

-R is an object oriented code, which means you "create" objects that hold different bits of information.
-One type of object is a vector, which is simply a string of values.
-You will learn several different ways to make vectors and save them as an object.
-Once you have an object, you can then do calculations and operations with that object.
-The best way to understand what this means is to try it out!

-Let’s try creating vectors, assigning them to objects and then performing calculations on them.

 ## Assignment

 The assignment operator "<-" is the same as "=".
 Your first assignment is to use the assignment operator.